This post may contain affiliate links. Read my full disclosure policy.

 My advice to you on Thanksgiving is to keep it simple.
 Make an easy roast turkey recipe, like this dry-brined roast turkey, with an over-the-top delicious gravy and some cranberry sauce to go with it.
-(Or if you really don’t want to stress, go ahead and buy your turkey already roasted!)
-Serve lots of wine and focus your time and creativity on the side dishes and desserts because that’s what everyone really looks forward to anyway.
+(Or, if you really don’t want to stress, go ahead and buy your turkey already roasted!)
+Serve lots of wine (you’ll love this food and wine pairing guide) and focus your time and creativity on the side dishes and desserts because that’s what everyone really looks forward to anyway.

 Wishing you a happy and stress-free Thanksgiving! ❤️